KristianOellegaard/django-hvad/docs/public/models.rst

 .. method:: translate(language_code)

-    Returns this model instance for the language specified.
+    Prepares a new translation for this instance for the language specified.

     .. warning:: This does **not** check if this language already exists in the database and assumes it doesn't!
 If it already exists and you